FagionatoRafael/trade-dash/README.md

 ## technologies used

-- Reactjs;
+- Reactjs:
     Library to create a user interface.
+Used to create the trade application
-- MaterialUi;
+- MaterialUi:
     Library of foundational and advanced components, enabling you to build your own design system and develop React applications faster.
+Used to design the application
-- Typescript;
+- Typescript:
     Is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
+Used to create the API with typing that help us.
-- Axios;
+- Axios:
     Is a promise-based HTTP Client for node.js and the browser.
+Used to consume the trade API.
-- WebSocket;
+- WebSocket:
-    Is an advanced technology that makes it possible to open an interactive communication session between the user's browser and a server
+    Is an advanced technology that makes it possible to open an interactive communication session between the user's browser and a server.
+Used to consume in real time the websocket.
-- Jest;
+- Jest:
     Is a powerful JavaScript Testing Framework with a focus on simplicity.
+Used to test unit in the components.

 ## Available Scripts